Dynatrace/dynatrace-api/metric-example/query-by-example.md

 How can we query the PGI-based metric `builtin:tech.generic.cpu.usage` together with `builtin:host.cpu.usage` with the hosts and process group instances both filtered using a tag "business-critical"?

-This is easily possible by embedding entity selectors into filters using the `in` matcher with the right-hand side of `in` supplied using the `entitySelector` function that sets off an entity query from within a metric selector.
-Since entity selectors use a lot of special characters, the argument to the `entitySelector` function should always be quoted:
+This is easily possible by embedding entity selectors into filters using the `in` matcher.
+The right-hand side of `in` can be supplied with an `entitySelector` function that runs an entity query from within a metric selector.
+Since entity selectors use a lot of special characters, the argument of the `entitySelector` function should always be quoted:
 ```
 builtin:tech.generic.cpu.usage
 : filter(